Cholera In Africa

 Cholera in Africa is a bacterial infection, which causes severe diarrhoea and can eventually lead to death through severe dehydration.

-- The infection is spread through infected food and water, or from one infected person to another through the faecal-oral route.
+- The cholera bacteria are spread through contaminated food and water, or from one infected person to another through the faecal-oral route.

 - It is present in parts of the world where sanitation and hygiene are poor.

-- Any hunter in areas where cholera is endemic is at risk.
-This includes parts of Africa.
+- Any traveller or hunter in areas where cholera is endemic is at risk.

 - The best way to prevent any diseases causing diarrhoea is to be very careful with food and water while in an endemic area.